Namecheap vs Hostinger: Which Hosting is Better for Beginners in 2026?

 Namecheap advantages

-• Simple hosting plans for beginners
+• Affordable hosting plans

 Namecheap limitations